 As background, the term asset refers to any type of content in the portal.
 This could be text, a file, a URL, an image, documents, blog entries, bookmarks, wiki pages, or anything you create in your applications.

 The asset framework tutorials assume that you’ve used Liferay’s Service Builder to generate your persistence layer, that you’ve implemented permissions on the entities that you’re persisting, and that you’ve enabled them for search and indexing.
-You can learn more about Liferay’s Service Builder and how to use it in the Business Logic and Data Access tutorial section.
+You can learn more about Liferay’s Service Builder and how to use it in the Service Builder tutorial section.

 The tutorials that follow in this section explore the details of leveraging the asset framework’s various features.
 Here are some features that you’ll give your users as you implement them in your app: